 By the way, if you haven’t already, you should join the B2B bloggers boost group on Facebook.
 One of the greatest implementations of this strategy I’ve seen was by a guy from this group.
 He was writing a listicle post for high-DA websites and suggested including your website if you linked back to his personal blog.
 Can you imagine the results of this cooperation with a single “50 productivity tools” article?
 I think it’s simply brilliant; hats off to the guy.

 #6 The outdated tools strategy

 This approach is very similar to the broken links strategy that you can also successfully adopt for your business.
-If none of your competitors went out of business recently, look for the broken pages (those with 404 error) of your competitors and give the guys linking back to those a heads up.
-You can learn more about the broken links strategy in a great post by Ahrefs.
+If none of your competitors went out of business recently, look for the broken pages (those with 404 errors) of your competitors and give the guys linking back to those a heads up.
+You can learn more about the broken link strategy in a great post by Ahrefs.

 #7 The missing backlink strategy

 This is another technique you’ve probably come across.
 If you’re a well-known brand, you’re likely getting a lot of mentions in all sorts of articles.
 Some will have backlinks to your domain; some won’t.
 Your job is to find those mentions (we set up alerts in Ahrefs) of your brand and reach out every time you see a mention with no backlink to your product.
 This is an email we received from HubSpot a while ago asking us to backlink.
 I’m sure for a famous brand like HubSpot, this technique works like magic:

 HubSpot email asking for a backlink from our website

 Less-known brands that don’t get mentioned online very often can simply reach out to a website and ask for a backlink.
 If this is your case, make sure you have a great piece of content in hand that will add value to the platform you are reaching out to.
 E.g., this is exactly how infographics by EzCater got to our blog article—we got an email asking us to check it out and, if possible, add it to our blog post, and… we just loved it.